Yuri-Rassokhin/flex-cartesian/README.md

 s.output(colorize: true)
 ```

-You will have the following benchmark results on the screen.
+If you run the code, after a while you it will generate benchmark results on the screen:

 ![Ping Benchmark Example](doc/ping_benchmark_example.png)